 • Liver disease: The blood test will look at liver enzymes to see if anything is affecting your liver function, including hepatitis or other diseases.
 While this may not be something that gets you declined, it can affect your premium.

 • Kidney disease: Like liver testing, kidney testing is done to check for signs of kidney disease.
-The lab will test your blood’s hemoglobin, leukocytes, creatinine levels, and blood urea nitrogen (BUN) score, to determine your risk level.
+The lab will test your blood’s hemoglobin, leukocytes, creatinine levels and blood urea nitrogen (BUN) score to determine your risk level.

 All in all, the life insurance health exam should be a quick and convenient process for you.
 It allows your insurer to check for a broad range of health conditions.
-This, in turn, helps them determine your life expectancy and, consequently, your premiums.
+This, in turn, helps it determine your life expectancy and, consequently, your premiums.

 There are several risk classes you could fall into, including: